zunigatorres-sebastian/DogAgeCalculator/README.md

 # DogAgeCalculator

-Windows Forms application in C# to calculate the human age of dogs and generate reports
+High-performance Windows Forms application designed for veterinary data management, age conversion to human age, and automated generation of clinical reports.

-## Note
-The dog age calculation logic and balance adjustments implemented in this project are **fictional**
+*Note: The biological conversion logic follows specific business rules designed for this implementation.*

 ## Architecture Overview
 The application was developed using a layered architecture to separate responsibilities and improve code organization and maintainability.